DanCouper/es6-module-starter/README.md

 2. Install dependencies: `npm i`.
 3. Edit info in `package.json`.
 4. Reinitialize git, commit, then `hub create && git push origin master`.
-5. Add the repo to your Coveralls account, then rename `coveralls.example.yml` to `coveralls.yml` and fill in the Coveralls repo key.
+5. Add the repo to your Coveralls account.
-6. Add the repo to your Semaphore account: `coveralls.yml` file is .gitignored; you need to manually add the coveralls key to the settings for that repo.
+6. Add the repo to your Semaphore account: you need to manually add the coveralls key to the settings for that repo.
 7. Hack away!

 ## Modules used/included